connect-btss/connect-btss.github.io/index.md

 	- logo and project placeholders follow it.
 --->

+# CONNECT

-# Coordinated Network of Networks for Enhancing Collaborative Teams (CONNECT)
+### Coordinated Network of Networks for Enhancing Collaborative Teams

 ***